ucmo-cs/Fall20_Calendaring/README.md

-# express_example
+# Calendaring Application
-Simple Express/React Example

-This is a simple Express backend, React frontend example.

-The React application is the compiled React application from the spring_example project at http://github.com/ucmo-cs , and the HTML, js, and css files for that app are in the client subdirectory.
+This is project for the Fall 2020 Calendaring Team

+run 'npm run build' from the client directory.
+Then run 'node app.js' from the root directory.
+Then go to localhost:8080 to run the application.